GPU Power Monitoring in My Homelab: When Machine Learning Met My Electricity Bill

 Let me be honest: for many people, running LLMs at home doesn't make financial sense.

-My monthly costs with optimizations in place:
+My monthly costs with optimizations:

 - GPU power: 25.2 kWh at $0.12/kWh = $3.02